 Fiber-optic cables are made out of glass strands thinner than a human hair and use light to transmit data.
 Because information is transferred close to the speed of light, fiber is the fastest method of connection.
 It is also capable of symmetrical speeds, higher bandwidth, and lower latency.

 There are several types of fiber-optic internet, but not all are created equally.
-At Hunter, we provide our customers with fiber to the home (FTTH), a completely fiber-optic connection.
-Other forms of fiber internet like fiber to the neighborhood (FTTN) and fiber to the curb (FTTC) use copper to complete the final leg of service.
+At Hunter, we provide our customers with fiber-to-the-home (FTTH), a completely fiber-optic connection.
+Other forms of fiber internet, like fiber-to-the-neighborhood (FTTN) and fiber-to-the-curb (FTTC), use copper to complete the final leg of service.

 FTTN connections serve hundreds of homes in a large radius.
-Also known as fiber to the node, this type of internet connection brings fiber to a central node in the neighborhood and uses copper to connect each home.
+Also known as fiber-to-the-node, this type of internet connection brings fiber to a central node in the neighborhood and uses copper to connect each home.

 With lower bandwidth, copper technology often requires throttling, the reduction of speeds during peak hours.
-Because the fiber-optic cables are not connected directly to your house, the internet’s speed and reliability is often reduced.
+Because the fiber-optic cables are not connected directly to your house, the internet’s speed and reliability are often reduced.

 FTTC serves a handful of houses in a smaller radius.
-Though fiber-optic cables carry the data most of the way, many of the advantages of fiber are lost in the last mile copper connection.
+Though fiber-optic cables carry the data most of the way, many of the advantages of fiber are lost in the last-mile copper connection.

 With copper, the service cannot offer all of the advantages of fiber internet.
 Since copper can be affected by weather, temperature, and electrical interference, it is more susceptible to outages and lacks the reliability of fiber.